TheUnixDemon/TheUnixDemon/README.md

 I have a great interest in the system administration and the web development.
 I like to solving different logcial problems in these areas.
 I will upload my projects here, like process automation scripts and APPs.
 </p>
 <p>
-For now I enhance my NextJS, TS, React and Docker skills.
+For now I enhance skills in NextJS, TS, React and Docker.
 </p>

 **TOOLS:** <br>